OpenMendel/SnpArrays.jl/docs/src/index.md

 @btime mul!($out1, $EURla, $v2);
 ```

-      19.732 ms (0 allocations: 0 bytes)
+      6.880 ms (264 allocations: 14.03 KiB)

 ```julia
 @btime mul!($out2, transpose($EURla), $v1);
 ```

-      13.436 ms (1 allocation: 16 bytes)
+      9.760 ms (3 allocations: 128 bytes)

-However, this is much slower than SnpBitMatrix.
-With a 100 times larger data, it was about twice slower than SnpBitMatrix.
-See linear algebra page for more information.
+Computing $Ax$ is faster in SnpLinAlg, and computing $A^T x$ is faster in SnpBitMatrix.
+Note that SnpLinAlg does not allocate additional memory.
+See Linear Algebra page for more information.

-### CuSnpArray
+#### CuSnpArray

 On machines with Nvidia GPU, matrix-vector multiplications can be performed on it via CuSnpArray.
 The input vectors should be CuVectors.